-Thankfully, in the United States, there are agencies who are committed to making sure children do not get sick or hurt from toys.
+Thankfully, in the United States, there are agencies that are committed to making sure children do not get sick or hurt from toys.

-According to the Consumer Product Safety Commission (CPSC.gov), It is a Congressional requirement that all toys designed for children 12 and under must be tested by a 3rd party toy lab.
+According to the Consumer Product Safety Commission, it is a Congressional requirement that all toys designed for children 12 and under be tested by a third party toy lab.

-For parents who are worried about the types of materials their children's toys are made from, HealthyStuff.org is a resource that provides consumers with a database of different toys, baby products, clothing, technology and other items.
+For parents who are worried about the types of materials their children's toys are made from, HealthyStuff.org is a resource that provides consumers with a database of different toys, baby products, clothing, technology, and other items.
 Each item is tested by HealthyStuff.org and listed in the database by what types of materials are included in the manufacturing of the toy.
-Some examples of materials listed include: pthalates, lead, bromine, chlorine/pvc, cadmium, arsenic, tin, antimony, and mercury.
+Some examples of materials listed include phthalates, lead, bromine, chlorine/PVC, cadmium, arsenic, tin, antimony, and mercury.

-Worried you might own a recalled toy?
-Check the list of recalls on the CPSC.gov website here.
+If you're worried you might own a recalled toy, you can check the list of recalls on the CPSC website.

-While there is still always concern, according to the Toy Industry Association, toys are generally much safer then they have been in the past.
-In the United States especially, there are many labs, laws, policies and procedures in place to test toys for safety before they are placed on the toy store shelves and in the hands of children to play with.
+While there is still always a concern, according to the Toy Industry Association, toys are generally much safer than they have been in the past.
+In the United States especially, there are many labs, laws, policies, and procedures in place to test toys for safety before they are placed on the toy store shelves and in the hands of children to play with.